 Can you offer a larger selection?

 I’ve met all too many people that blindly go into the niche finding process without even considering who they are going up against.
-If you can not offer a compelling reason for someone to buy from you, then there’s no reason to even open a store.
+If you can not offer a compelling reason for someone to buy from you, then there’s no reason to open your store or sell your product.

-The second aspect of evaluating your competition is from a search engine perspective.
+First, take a look at your products from a search engine perspective.
 How strong are the websites you are going up against in terms of SEO?
 What are your chances of making the front page of search?

 More often than not, if there are a bunch of super strong websites on the front page of search, then your niche likely already contains many powerful, entrenched players that will be tough to unseat.